-Yesterday on assignment for Northeast Living, I had the pleasure of meeting Chris and Teddie Salko, owners of Salko Farm & Stable, a family-owned farm in the quintessential New England setting of Greenfield Hills in Fairfield, CT.
+Yesterday on assignment for Northeast Living, I had the pleasure of meeting Chris and Teddie Salko.
+They are the owners of Salko Farm & Stable, a family-owned farm in the quintessential New England setting of Greenfield Hills in Fairfield, CT.
 In the Salko family for sixty-five years it was, for a considerable time, a full working farm but now has twenty-three horses that roam around on ten and a half beautiful acres.

-Their all English Riding program focuses on lessons for children.
-Programs are personalized keeping the student to staff ratio low.
-Chris mentioned that the focus is on safety and pleasure riding rather than competition and with indoor facilities, there are no worries should there be inclement weather.
+Their all-English Riding program focuses on lessons for children.
+Programs are personalized, keeping the student to staff ratio low.
+Chris mentioned the focus is on safety and pleasure riding, rather than competition, and with indoor facilities, there are no worries should there be inclement weather.

-Oh how I love what I do and thank goodness I do what I love.
+Oh, how I love what I do and thank goodness I do what I love.
 It’s no wonder I was riding high.
-Thank you Salko Farm & Stable for a most perfect day.
+Thank you, Salko Farm for a most perfect day.
 I’ll be back!